-OUR MISSION: Albany Proper is an independent, not-for-profit publisher dedicated to reporting on community and culture around New York’s Capital Region.
+OUR MISSION: Albany Proper is an independent grassroots publisher dedicated to reporting on community and culture around New York’s Capital Region.
 We strive to strengthen and support people and causes through social interest storytelling.

-Founded in 2012 as an alternative arts-focused website, Albany Proper has grown to cover a variety of public interest topics.
+Founded in 2012 as an alternative arts-focused website, Albany Proper has grown to cover a variety of topics that are important to our community.

 Our style is simple — content should be clutter-free and visually-driven.
 The voices we amplify should be unique and with an emphasis on those that are historically excluded.
 The profits should not be a driving force.

-CODE OF ETHICS: Albany Proper follows a strict set of journalistic guidelines while reporting and publishing.
-Our Code of Ethics is made publicly available to keep our promise.
+CODE OF ETHICS: Albany Proper follows a set of journalistic guidelines while reporting and publishing our work.
+A code of ethics is made publicly available to make sure we keep our promise.

-REPUBLISHING GUIDELINES: Our stories are made available to the public for republishing with certain restrictions.
+REPUBLISHING GUIDELINES: Our work is made available to the public to republish with certain restrictions.
 Please see our guidelines for more information.

-SUPPORT: As an entirely volunteer run publication that relies on no funding or advertising, we are seeking individual contributions to expand our storytelling efforts while being able to pay local freelancers.
+SUPPORT: As a grassroots publication that relies on no corporate funding or advertising revenue, Albany Proper depends upon individual contributions to expand our storytelling efforts while being able to pay local freelancers for their work.
 Please consider donating to the Albany Proper Freelancer Fund through a monthly ‘subscription’ donation.
-Your support will go directly to the creators, storytellers, photographers and writers of Albany who will provide us with their valuable and unique perspectives.
-The more individual donors we get, the more local stories you’ll see published here.
+Your support will go directly to local creators, storytellers, photographers and writers.
+The more individual supporters we get, the more local stories will be published.

 CONTACT: Another way to help support our work?
-Send us a tip.
+Send us a news tip.

 Patrick’s work has been published internationally, including on the front pages of the New York Times and Wall Street Journal.
 After a 10-year career in journalism and marketing, he is now pursuing a graduate degree in public administration.
 He founded Albany Proper in 2012.